saya-rbt/simple-image-recommender/README.md

 The user profile is stored this way: the first line is a comma-separated list containing the user's favourite images, and the second one is also a comma-separated list except it contains the user's disliked images.
 We will use the latter in order to predict the user's preferences more accurately, and not recommend images to the user if the user already dislikes them.

-## Self-evaluation of your work, remarks and scope for improvement
+## Self-evaluation of our work, remarks and scope for improvement

-In my honest opinion, this is still very rudimentary.
+In our honest opinion, this is still very rudimentary.
 Though we do have sometimes accurate predictions when using a big enough testing dataset (we regularly have the picture `151.png` recommended when we put the 150 first Pokémons as test set, meaning the last Pokémon of the first generation is likely to be liked by the user), the program could recommend more images (we end up with around 4-5 recommendations out of 571 images).
 There is plenty of room for improvement, but unfortunately due to our lack of time and knowledge on the topic this is around the best we can do.
 Maybe more classes on the topic of machine learning/documentation could've been useful, but it's the best we did regarding the situation.

 There are also plenty of uncaught exceptions and bugs here and there regarding the user input handling, but again this is mostly due to the lack of time.
 More work on this program could definitely have resulted in a more polished final result, but as it's merely a PoC, we decided to focus more on the functionalities themselves at first.